 Ingredients Needed

-- New York Strips - Two of them and make sure they are about one inch thick.
+- New York Strips - Two of them and make sure they are about one inch thick and bring them to room temperature.

 - Kosher salt and pepper.